northwesternmutual/ai-challenge/README.md

 Here are some example uses of AI Challenge:

 * **Recruiting:** AI Challenge can be used to facilitate the quantitative assessment of a developer’s proficiency in an objective manner.
 * **Kids:** AI Challenge can be used to teach children about artificial intelligence and/or algorithm theory.
 * **Competitions:** AI Challenge can be used to conduct competitive programming competitions among developers.

 ## Components

 AI Challenge is composed of three primary components which are explained below.
 Note that detailed documentation for each component can be found in their respective README files.

-* **Algorithm Service:** Fascilitates create/retrieve/update/delete (CRUD) operations on AI implementations.
+* **Algorithm Service:** Facilitates create/retrieve/update/delete (CRUD) operations on AI implementations.
 Each AI conforms to an interface of specific functions.
 Reference the [documentation](./algorithmService/README.md) for detailed information.
 * **Simulator Service:** Preforms a simulation of two AI implementations.
 Reference the [documentation](./simulationEngine/README.md) for detailed information.
-* **Tournament Service:** Fascilitaes a tournament of AI implementations.
+* **Tournament Service:** Fascinates a tournament of AI implementations.
 Reference the [documentation](./tournamentEngine/README.md) for detailed information.

 ## API
 [Swagger](http://swagger.io/) is used to document each component's API.
 See each component's documentation for more details.
-In addition, an aggregated Swagger document is availble [here](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/northwesternmutual/ai-challenge/master/swagger.yml?token=AVjpyXumkRz9yyVsZuQScvBV2i32e00Uks5YSEKzwA%3D%3D&docExpansion=full).
+In addition, an aggregated Swagger document is available [here](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/northwesternmutual/ai-challenge/master/swagger.yml?token=AVjpyXumkRz9yyVsZuQScvBV2i32e00Uks5YSEKzwA%3D%3D&docExpansion=full).

 ## Example

 **NOTE:** The official rules and objectives for the current game engine can be found in [`/simulatorService/GAME.md`](./simulatorService/GAME.md) and the tournament guid can be found in [`/tournamentService/TOURNAMENT.md`](./tournamentService/TOURNAMENT.md).
 Of course this framework can easily be extended to support more game implementations.

 ### Algorithm Component
-In order to fascilitate a tournament, AI implementations are needed.
+In order to facilitate a tournament, AI implementations are needed.
 The following illustrates how an implementation might be submitted.
 See the full [documentation](./algorithmService/README.md) for more details.

 ```js
 function initializeSimulation() {